 Guided reading will be based on current assessment focuses for reading, until any significant changes are made by the government.
 Sessions will start as soon as possible in the autumn term, as children's attainment will already be documented through assessment evidence.
 Children will take part in at least two planned guided reading and shared reading sessions each week.
 Guided reading is led by the teacher and by a trained teaching assistant.
 Children are also given the opportunity to apply their reading and comprehension skills independently.
 All group leaders will record and monitor progress and evaluate learning in each session.
 Class teachers will be responsible for providing weekly guided reading plans, to be accessed by the English team.
 Children will have guided reading books to record their learning in both guided sessions and independent tasks.
 Objectives will be stuck in, to enable accurate assessment.
 Independent tasks should be linked (where possible), to the weekly text of that group.
+In year 2, the children are introduced to 'Reading Masters' which teaches children key reading comprehension skills.
+This begins with vocabulary then progresses onto literal retrieval, inference, author's word choice and finally applying these skills into context.

-Guided reading will be planned for at least four sessions each week.
-We will endeavour for children to be in a teacher/ trained teaching assistant group each week or every two weeks on a rotational basis (UKS2).
+'Reading Masters' and guided reading will be alternated half termly throughout KS2.
+Reading activities are planned for at least four sessions each week.
+Within upper key stage 2, we will endeavour for children to be in a teacher/ trained teaching assistant group each week or every two weeks on a rotational basis.
+Within lower key stage two, children will be in a teacher/ trained teaching assistant group twice each week on a rotational basis.
 All group leaders will record and monitor progress and evaluate learning in each session.
 Class teachers will be responsible for providing weekly guided reading plans, to be accessed by the English team.

 Children will have guided reading books to record their learning in both guided sessions and independent tasks.
 Objectives will be stuck in, to enable accurate assessment.
 Independent tasks should be linked (where possible), to the weekly text of that group.
 Texts will be chosen to provide opportunities to further expand interest and develop enjoyment, in addition to meeting needs of the reading curriculum.